DreamBoxSpy/hlmod/README.md

 ### Compiling

 > [!WARNING]
 > MacOS is not supported yet.
-The only supported targets are Linux (glibc) and Windows (MSVC). musl *should* work, and so should Cygwin, but they are untested and unsupported.
+The only supported targets are Linux (glibc) and Windows (MSVC). musl *should* work, and so should Cygwin/MinGW/MSYS2, but they are untested and unsupported.
+Nightly builds for MinGW are provided but are not supported and may be broken.

 The Justfile has recipes in it to handle this for you: